epcim/salt-model-kubernetes/README.md

-An example full-stack bare metal Kubernetes model
+An example minimalist Kubernetes model to be deployed on cloud.

 NOTE:
+- Work in progress.
-This model is subject consolidation as well as validation.
+- This model is subject consolidation as well as validation.

 Folder structure: